acroquelois/rover-project/README.md

+First web interface in ReactJS, it's a little game where you drive a moon rover, you must avoid obstacle.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts